adityasharma7/explore/moqui.md

 For cancel operation thruDate could be modified to now.

 We will need field systemJobEnumId in ServiceJob to identify similar jobs.
-We could use jobName to get ServiceJobParameter and ServiceJobRun.
+We could continue to use jobName to get ServiceJobParameter and ServiceJobRun.

 We will need fields productStoreId and shopifyShopId in ServiceJob to identify jobs for specific stores.